Baked Turkey Breast Tenderloin with Garlic Herb Marinadejump to recipe

 - 3 tablespoons extra-virgin olive oil

-- In a large bowl, whisk together the vinegar, brown sugar, mustard, garlic, seasonings, and 2 tablespoons of the olive oil until evenly combined.
+- In a large bowl, whisk together the vinegar, brown sugar, mustard, garlic, thyme, rosemary, salt, pepper, and 2 tablespoons of the olive oil until evenly combined.
 2. Place the turkey in the bowl with the marinade and toss to coat.
 Cover and refrigerate for at least 30 minutes, up to overnight, to let the flavors infuse.

 - Preheat the oven to 400 F.